VIDEO GAME FAVS

 watch out!! kirby's got a car!!

-another multiplayer game i played a TON growing up, loved playing the city trial over and over and over again. there's something addicting about having only a few minutes to scramble together as many power ups as possible while thinking to yourself "well that Stadium Hint was CLEARLY alluding to that one racetrack so i'll grab THIS car and THESE power ups" and then you get to the stadium event and it's actually a demolition derby. why did the stadium hints actively lie to you
+another multiplayer game i played a TON growing up, loved playing the city trial over and over and over again. there's something addicting about having only a few minutes to scramble together as many power ups as possible while thinking to yourself "well that Stadium Hint was CLEARLY alluding to that one racetrack so i'll grab THIS car and THESE power ups" and then you get to the stadium event to see that it's a demolition derby. why did the stadium hints actively lie to you

 Kirby 64: The Crystal Shards

-it introduced THE best kirby mechanic of all time: combining abilities. but APPARENTLY no other kirby game since has truly embraced this super fun and exciting and awesome mechanic bc??? the devs are bullying me personally i guess. just let kirby be a fridge again this is all i want in life
+it introduced THE best kirby mechanic of all time: combining abilities. but apparently no other kirby game since has truly embraced this super fun and exciting and awesome mechanic bc??? the devs are bullying me personally i guess. just let kirby be a fridge again this is all i want in life

 The Legend of Zelda: